georgewallace/elasticsearch/docs/reference/query-languages/esql/esql-commands.md

 **Description**

-`GROK` enables you to [extract structured data out of a string](/reference/query-languages/esql/esql-process-data-with-dissect-grok.md). `GROK` matches the string against patterns, based on regular expressions, and extracts the specified patterns as columns.
+`GROK` enables you to [extract structured data out of a string](esql-process-data-with-dissect-and-grok.md). `GROK` matches the string against patterns, based on regular expressions, and extracts the specified patterns as columns.

-Refer to [Process data with `GROK`](/reference/query-languages/esql/esql-process-data-with-dissect-grok.md#esql-process-data-with-grok) for the syntax of grok patterns.
+Refer to [Process data with `GROK`](esql-process-data-with-dissect-and-grok.md#esql-process-data-with-grok) for the syntax of grok patterns.

 **Examples**

+%  tag::examples[]

 The following example parses a string that contains a timestamp, an IP address, an email address, and a number: